IakovlevaNatalia/FoolOrGenius/README.md

 <img src="https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/29a1e1ab-d65d-4483-b33b-c656db461c3e" width="600" height="271"/>

 🐦AngryBirds
-A replica of the "Angry Birds game".
+A replica of the "Angry Birds game" developed during the learning process of Windows Forms technology.
 Experminents with animation.
 The WinForms pictureBox component is used for working with images
 ![ezgif-7-e5be0e9036](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/3ac42537-2e47-47c0-99ad-d4dcb4513759)

 🥷🏼FruitNinja
-A replica of the "Fruit ninja game".
+A replica of the "Fruit ninja game" developed during the learning process of Windows Forms technology.
 Cut as many fruits as possible.
 Avoid the bomb, which is a black-colored sphere.
 The yellow ball slows down the movement of the balls and lowers them down.
 Score points.
 Good luck!

 ![FruitNinja](https://github.com/IakovlevaNatalia/FoolOrGenius/assets/69373349/f6d31c7e-eac9-4a42-8265-ad35dd4a9570)